krangani07/EchoLink/README.md

 # EchoLink

-EchoLink is a real-time chat application built with Laravel, Inertia.js, and React.
+EchoLink is a real-time chat application built with Laravel, Laravel Reverb, Inertia.js, and React.

 ## Prerequisites